 - Unlike prior years, previously living in Residence is not a requirement for the job.

-- Roommates in Assiniboine and Wollaston Halls are eligible for the RA position, as long as they are registered as full-time students.
+- Registered Roommates in Assiniboine and Wollaston Halls are eligible for the RA position, as long as they are registered as full-time students and willing to become the Agreement-holder of their unit.

 - Excellent interpersonal and communication skills.